Why are construction loans so complicated?

 Getting approved for a building loan is half the battle with the majority of mortgage brokers and bank employees not understanding the process.
-Check out this guide for golden tips.

 Each lender processes a loan in a particular manner.
 With a conventional loan, it’s often easy to have the loan submitted and approved in a timely manner.

 For a construction loan, this system is often poorly-designed and run by inexperienced staff within the banks.